 An introduction to the key aspects of art for grades K-8: art production, aesthetics, history, and criticism.
 Study of TEKS, vocabulary, elements, principles, philosophy of art, and creative growth of the child.
-Suitable art activities for various levels, development of art skills, and practical application in presenting a program of current art studies will be implemented.
+Art activities for various levels and practical application in presenting a program of current art studies.
 Museum field trip required.
-Fall, Spring.
+Periodically.